The Gopakumar-Vafa formula for symplectic manifolds: Analytic preliminaries

 For notational simplicity, we will henceforth write $\wt C$ as $C$, and always restrict to sections $\zeta$ with $\zeta(x_i)\in TV_i$.
-All the variations we construct in this and the next section will be supported away from all marked points of $\wt C$.
+All the variations we construct in this and subsequent sections will be supported away from all marked points of $\wt C$.